protegeproject/swrlapi/README.md

  // Create a SWRL rule engine using the SWRLAPI SWRLRuleEngine swrlRuleEngine = SWRLAPIFactory.createSWRLRuleEngine(ontology);

- // Run the rule engine
+ // Run the SWRL rules in the ontology swrlRuleEngine.infer();
- swrlRuleEngine.infer();
 ```